Libensemble/libensemble/docs/platforms/theta.rst

 View the status of your submitted jobs with ``qstat -fu [user]``.

-It's not recommended to debug compute-intensive tasks on the login or MOM nodes, and if running in MPI mode, may be impossible.
-Allocate nodes on the debug queues for the best results.

-Each of the two debug queues has sixteen nodes apiece.
-A user can use up to eight nodes at a time for a maximum of one hour.
-Allocate nodes on the debug queue interactively::
+Theta features two debug queues with sixteen nodes apiece.
+Each user can allocate up to eight nodes at once for a maximum of one hour.
+Allocate nodes on a debug queue interactively::

     $ qsub -A [project] -n 4 -q debug-flat-quad -t 60 -I